 Section 2: Individual Membership

-The staff of member institutions in the Association are considered individual members of the organization and have all voting rights in the elections of officers and any other association business voted on.
-Member institutions are expected to provide the names and titles of individual members at the time annual dues are paid.
-Participation in the conference panels and discussions of the association shall be open to all individual members.
+The staff of Institutional Membership institutions in the Association are considered individual members of the Association.
+Institutional Membership institutions are expected to provide the names and titles of individual members at the time annual dues are paid or updated online through the institutional representative.

 Section 3: Honorary Membership

 Persons who after long and valued membership in the Association have transferred their activities to other educational fields but still evidence an interest in the welfare of the Association, or any person who, though not actively engaged in the profession, has rendered noteworthy service to the Association may be recommended for election to honorary membership at any annual meeting.
 Members may submit names to the Executive Board and/or the Past President for recognition.

 Representatives of organizations whose primary emphasis lies in the area of student services may be granted Individual Affiliate Membership by the Executive Board.